StrayFeral/StrayFeral/README.md

-- 👋 Hi, I’m @StrayFeral
+- 👋 Hi, I’m StrayF
-- 👀 I’m interested in making music and software development.
+- 🌱 I’m interested in software development and making music.
-- 🌱 I’m currently learning to be a good father.
-- 💞️ (I’m looking to collaborate on) (nope, strike that out at the moment)
-- 📫 How to reach me: Insta, Facebook and maybe Discord.
-At the moment I won't post my LinkedIn profile.
 - This account here is meant for personal use, not as a professional portfolio.

 <!---